Travelling with MerseyrailShare

 Social Distancing and Regular Trains

-- The frequency of trains on the Merseyrail network recently increased so that trains run every 20 minutes Monday to Saturday until 19:30 across the network with the exception of the Ellesmere Port line which will continue to operate a 30-minute service all day.
+- Trains are running on the Merseyrail network every 20 minutes Monday to Saturday until 19:30 across the network with the exception of the Ellesmere Port line which will continue to operate a 30-minute service all day.
 After 19:30 a 30-minute service will run across the network.
 There will also be a 30-minute service in operation on Sundays.

 - As lockdown eases the number of passengers on each train is being closely monitored so that 6 car services can be timetabled where they are needed most and additional train services added to the timetable where possible.